Sustainable Agriculture Farming:

 The following content is all about Sustainable Agriculture / Farming.

 Sustainable agriculture is also known as eco-farming (as the ecological balance is important) or organic farming (as organic matter is the main source of nutrient management) or sometimes as natural farming.
-Some other designated it as regenerative agriculture or alternative farming.
+Some others designated it as regenerative agriculture or alternative farming.

 Farmers and other agricultural thinkers have established a strong set of guiding principles for sustainability, based on stewardship and economic justice.
 Producers and researchers are annually increasing the pace of improvements in agroecological systems, making them more efficient and profitable.